Antrim man sorry for threat to kill ‘dirty stinking’ Catholics pleads for elderly parents to be left alone

 “At present this is being treated as a hate crime.”

-On Sunday night, Jordan said he is receiving countless death threats “from Provos”.
+On Sunday night, Jordan told this newspaper he is receiving countless death threats “from Provos”.

 “It shouldn’t have happened and anyone who knows me knows I’m not like that,” he said.